rancher/community-catalog/templates/huginn/0/README.md

 When huginn first starts up it will create one user named, `admin`, with the password, `password`, along with a number of example agents for that user.
 Each new user will start off with a set of example agents.

+**Warning**: The **Require Confirmed Email** option *must* be **off** when you first start up the stack because the default user has a fake email address and will not allow you to login.
+If desired, you can upgrade the stack and turn email verification back on after changing the admin's email address.

 The Huggin web interface is served in the `huginn_web` container on port `3000`.
 In order to get web traffic to the container you have to create a Rancher load balancer and route the traffic to the container on port `3000`.

 ## Scaling